-It is similar to section 21 of the Tax Administration Act 1994, which can be applied to requests for information from a person claiming a deduction for a payment that the person has made to an offshore person.
+It is similar to section 21 of the Tax Administration Act 1994 which can be applied in relation to requests for information from a person claiming a deduction for a payment that the person has made to an offshore person.

-New section 21BA applies when all of these requirements are met:
+New section 21BA applies when all of the following requirements are met:

-- the Commissioner has requested, under section 17, information or documents from a large multinational group member and the information relates to the large multinational group or to a member of the large multinational group; and - that group member has failed to provide a response within three months, or has provided a misleading, incomplete or otherwise inadequate response; and - the Commissioner has provided a further notice to the group member and the member has still failed to provide a sufficient response within one month of the further notice.
+The Commissioner has requested, under section 17, information or documents from a large multinational group member and the information relates to the large multinational group or to a member of the large multinational group; and

+That group member has failed to provide a response within three months, or has provided a misleading, incomplete or otherwise inadequate response; and

+The Commissioner has provided a further notice to the group member and the member has still failed to provide a sufficient response within 1 month of the further notice.